MengmSun/hadoop-in-docker/README.md

 *Other packages updating...*

 ### Build Base Image
- - Put your hadoop package under the /base path, the build the base image locally.
+ - Put your hadoop package under the /base path, then build the base image locally.

      ```bash
      cd ./base
      make all
      ```
-  After a few minutes, the base image(smm/hadoop.base:3.3.1) will bu build successfully.
+  After a few minutes, the base image(smm/hadoop.base:3.3.1) will be build successfully.

 ### Create Share Volume Mount Path
  - I have mounted two path to share ssh_key and hadoop etc files among the docker cluster simply.
 These files **must** be the same among different docker containers.